Tommy Catalano

-Tommy Catalano (born March 13, 1998) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 54 for David Catalano.
+Tommy Catalano (born March 13, 1998) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 54 for Catalano Motorsports.
 He is the older brother of Trevor Catalano and Tyler Catalano, who also compete in the Modified Tour.

+In 2025, Catalano got his first career win in the Whelen Modified Tour at Monadnock Speedway.

 Catalano has previously competed in series such as the Race of Champions Late Model Series, the SMART Modified Tour, the Indoor Auto Racing Championship, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)